FrankBau/RAM_interpreter/readme.md

 ![screenshot](ram_gui.gif)

-Input
+Input (aka the input tape)
 --
-* a sequence of integral numbers (input tape)
+* a sequence of integral numbers
-* the input is read-only, number by number, in order
+* the sequence is read-only, read number by number, in left to right order

-Output
+Output (aka the output tape)
 --
-* a sequence of intergal numbers (output tape)
+* a sequence of intergal numbers
-* the output write-only, number by number, in order
+* the sequence is write-only, written number by number, in left to right order

 RAM registers
 --